octobercms/docs/3.x/extend/backend/report-widgets.md

+---
+subtitle: A widget specifically made for use in the dashboard.
+---
 # Report Widgets

 Report widgets can be used on the backend dashboard and in other backend report containers.
 Report widgets must be registered in the [plugin registration file](../extending.md).

-> You can easily scaffold a report widget using the `create:reportwidget` command.
-See [scaffolding commands](../console/scaffolding.md#oc-create-a-report-widget) for more information.

-The report widget classes should extend the `Backend\Classes\ReportWidgetBase` class.
-As any other plugin class, generic widget controllers should belong to the [plugin namespace](../system/plugins.md).
-The class should override the `render` method in order to render the widget itself.
+The report widget classes reside inside the **reportwidgets** directory of a plugin.
+As any other plugin class, generic widget controllers should belong to the plugin namespace.
 Similarly to all backend widgets, report widgets use partials and a special directory layout.
 Example directory layout:

 ::: dir
 ├── `reportwidgets`
 |   ├── trafficsources
 |   |   └── partials
-|   |       └── _widget.htm _<== Partial File_
+|   |       └── _widget.htm  _← Partial File_
-|   └── TrafficSources.php _<== Widget Class_
+|   └── TrafficSources.php  _← Widget Class_
 :::

-### Class Definition
+## Class Definition

 The `create:reportwidget` command generates a backend report widget, view and basic asset files.
 The first argument specifies the author and plugin name.
 The second argument specifies the report widget class name.